Using the DISC Personality to Help Your Association Get Along and Get Things Done!

 The DISC profile is a non-judgmental tool used for the discussion of people’s behavioral differences.
 If you participate in a DISC program, you’ll be asked to complete a series of questions that produce a detailed report about your personality and behavior.

 You’ll also receive tips related to working with people of other styles.

-The DISC model provides a common language that people can use to better understand themselves and to adapt their behaviors with others — within a HOA or Condo, on a HOA or Condo Board, or other relationships (with management company, with vendors, etc.).
+The DISC model provides a common language that people can use to better understand themselves and to adapt their behaviors with others — within an HOA or Condo, on an HOA or Condo Board, or in other relationships (with the management company, with vendors, etc.).

 “D” Personality (Direct Controller)

 Traits: Direct, Controlling, Risk-Taking, Pessimistic, Extroverted, Change-Oriented, Fast-Paced and Fight-Oriented

 Strengths: Overcome Obstacles, Does What is Necessary to Achieve Goals

 Weaknesses: Aggressive, Obstinate, and Impatient, Low Sensitivity Level, Low Tolerance